 When Thunder Comes: Poems for Civil Rights Leaders can be used as a mentor text to help students craft poems, instead of biographies or informational reports, about people they read about and research.

 One of the most powerful ways to become a better writing teacher is to write.
-And one of the most essential things to write is what we expect our students to write.
-Dina… Continue reading
+And one of the most essential things to write is what we expect our students … Continue Reading Teacher as Writer.

 Today my kids and I co-authored a rubric for the math project they’re working on.
-While I wanted 4, 3, 2, and 1 for the scoring, three-quarters of them stated they wanted it… Continue reading
+While I wanted 4, 3, 2, and 1 for the scoring, three-quarters of them stated … Continue Reading Mathematical Rubric Writing